Some algorithms for the mean curvature flow under topological changes: Some Benchmark Problems.

-\paragraph{Test 3} In this test, we compare the evolutions of the solutions when the initial condition is two circles with a small distance based on the level set method, the phase field method, and the energy minimization method.
+{\bf Test 3.} In this test, we compare the evolutions of the solutions when the initial condition is two circles with a small distance based on the level set method, the phase field method, and the energy minimization method.
 In Figure \ref{fig5}, the level set method is used to compute the evolution of the solution, and we find that these two circles separate.
 The distance between these two circles is $d=0.02$, the spatial size is $h=0.005$, and the time step size is $k = 2.5\times10^{-6}$.
 In Figure \ref{fig6}, the fully implicit scheme of the phase field method is used to compute the evolution of the solution, and we find that these two circles merge, which is inconsistent with the result from the level set method.
 The distance between these two circles is $d=0.02$, the spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, and the time step size is $k = 1\times10^{-4}$.
-In Figure \ref{fig7}, the energy minimization method is used to compute the evolution of the solution, and we find that these two circles merge, which also contradicts the result of the level set method.
-The distance between these two circles is $d=0.02$, the spatial size is $h=0.005$, the interaction length is $\epsilon=0.01$, and the time step size is $k = 1\times10^{-4}$.
+In Figure \ref{fig7}, {using the same data for Figure \ref{fig6},} the energy minimization method is used to compute the evolution of the solution, and we find that these two circles merge, which also contradicts the result of the level set method.
 Moreover, we tried much smaller time step sizes for the phase field method and the energy minimization method, but these two circles still merge.
 The Figure \ref{energy2} indicates the energy change over time for both the phase field method and the energy minimization method.
 We observe that the energy has a sharp decrease at the beginning, then it decreases slower until around time 0.035.
 Then, it decreases sharply again until it reaches 0.